grokify/ringcentral-permahooks/README.md

 This is a small app that turns RingCentral's expiring outbound webhooks into non-expiring webhooks.
 This is especially useful when connecting to a service with a simple inbound webhook implementation such as Zapier and chat solutions like [Glip](https://glip.com).
 Benefits include:

 * Seamlessly links RingCentral Outbound Webhooks with Inbound Webhooks offered by Zapier, Glip and others.
-* Automatically handles `Validation-Token`
-* Automatically handles RingCentral webhook renewal

-This is useful because RingCentral's webhook implementation has a couple of features that are not supported by all webhook consuming services:
+This is useful because RingCentral's webhook implementation has a couple of features that are not supported by all webhook consuming services.
+Both of the below are handled automatically by this service.

 * RingCentral requires the webhook endpoint return the request `Validation-Token` header in the response to indicate the receiving endpoint is the correct one.
 * RingCentral webhooks expire to ensure the correct site is receiving the information.

-However, some sites can only receive a simple webhook post without these features, this service converts RingCentral's webhooks into a simple webhook for these services.

 Deployment options: